 Criminal investigators are highly trained and have the resources to a wide variety of tools that might not otherwise be available.
 These tools can include networks of investigators, surveillance, records checks, and other sources that can help them solve crimes.
 An investigator's experience allows them to know how to find the evidence that you are looking for and the best practices to perform their investigations effectively.
 Criminal investigators also adhere to laws and regulations surrounding investigations to ensure that your information is obtained in a legal manner.
 Crime investigators can find useful evidence that others might overlook.
 Criminal investigators also keep evidence preserved so that it is admissible in court.
 Since investigators take cues from you, they will generally continue to investigate until you are satisfied so that the chances that you will get answers and evidence are quite high.

-Use the search utility on the top of this page or select from a state below to find a criminal investigator, or give us a call at (888) 997-4669.
+Use the search utility on the top of this page or select from a state listed below to find a criminal investigator, or give us a call at (888) 997-4669.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.